Crochet Towel Holders Pattern Blog Cover Image for Fall.

 Video instructions here

-If you try the pattern, I’d love to see pics.
+If you try the Crochet Towel Holder Pattern, I’d love to see pics.
 Be sure to tag me @simplymadebyerin

 Pattern and images are copyright protected and the sole property of Simply Made By Erin.
 The written pattern is for personal use only.
 Please do not redistribute, transfer, or sell the pattern or images.